Raveshaww/azure-exam-notes/README.md

 - Pull when you have space
 - Self-service is key to agility
 ### Mastering Git
 - Centralized source control is generally not used anymore.
+This can be called `TFVC`
     - This requires someone to check out files in order to work on it, creating a lock on those files
 - Git is distributed, since all devs have a copy of all files
     - You sync with the remote origin